 How to Enforce Parenting Time in Arizona

 When your divorce is final, the court will issue a divorce decree.
 Your divorce decree outlines the details of your parenting plan.
 If at any time after the divorce, parenting time and visitation as ordered by the court is not being followed by your ex-spouse, you should contact your Arizona divorce attorney to request parenting time and visitation enforcement.

 An Arizona divorce decree with a child custody parenting plan should spell out any noncustodial parent visitation.
-It’s common for the custodial parent to deny access to the children wrongfully; refusing to comply with the Court’s order for parenting time with the non-custodial parent.
+It’s not uncommon for the custodial parent to deny access to the children wrongfully; refusing to comply with the Court’s order for parenting time with the non-custodial parent.
 In some cases, former spouses will find themselves in the midst of an argument that escalates to the point of one parent engaging in parental alienation or purposefully withholding the children during the other parent’s parenting time.
 In a lot of cases, one parent will fall behind in child support payments, and the other parent will retaliate by denying access to the child.
 This is also a violation of Arizona divorce law.

 If you feel that you are being denied your visitation or parenting time rights wrongfully, get in touch with your Arizona family law attorney.
 Discussing the details of your situation with an experienced divorce lawyer is the most efficient way to get the parenting time you rightfully deserve restored.

 What You Need to Do

 When the court’s order regarding parenting time is being violated, a Petition to Enforce visitation or parenting time should be filed.
 A hearing will be scheduled at which time the noncompliance with the court’s orders can be reviewed.
 The Court could find that the violating party had “good cause” to refuse to comply with the parenting schedule outlined in the court’s parenting schedule.
 If “good cause” is not found, the Court may do one of the following:

-- Find the parent that is refusing to comply in contempt of court
+- Find the parent that is refusing to comply with contempt of court

 - Order makeup parenting time to be provided for the time missed with the child